apache/linkis-website/docs/deployment/linkis_scriptis_install.md

 ---
-title: Installation and deployment of the tool Scriptis
+title: Installation and deployment of tool scripts
 sidebar_position: 10
 ---

 ## 1 Introduction

-> After Linkis 1.0 and DSS 1.1.0, it is supported to deploy Scritpis separately to integrate Linkis, using the interactive analysis function of Scriptis, you can write SQL, Pyspark, HiveQL and other scripts online on web pages, submit them to Linkis for execution and support Features such as UDF, function, resource management, and custom variables.
-This article will introduce how to deploy the web component - Scriptis separately, and use Linkis through a web page such as Scriptis.
+> After Linkis 1.0 and DSS 1.1.0, scriptis can be deployed separately to integrate Linkis.
+Using the interactive analysis function of scriptis, you can write SQL, Pyspark, HiveQL and other scripts online on web pages and submit them to Linkis for execution and support Features such as UDFs, functions, resource management, and custom variables.
+This article will introduce how to deploy the web component -scriptis separately, and use Linkis through the scriptis web page.

 Prerequisite: The linkis service (backend and management desk service) has been successfully installed and can be used normally.
 For the deployment process of linkis, see [Quick Deployment of Linkis](quick_deploy.md)